Mat Manning offers some advice for luring them into your sights ...

 I try to set up my feeders in areas where the squirrels are present in high concentrations, identified either by seeing squirrels or their dreys, or by locating the tree species they like best.
 The feeder is then set up about 5ft off the ground.
 This is high enough to keep it out of the way of badgers but low enough for me to top up without any great difficulty.

 I sometimes go to the trouble of building a hide, but it’s not usually necessary, as incoming squirrels are more distracted by the urge to fill their bellies than the threat of lurking shooters.
 Settle down in the shadows with a decent backdrop and you’ll probably go unnoticed.
-What is important is to have a clear view of the feeder.
+Make sure you have a clear view of the feeder.
 You need to find a hiding place where you’ll be able to pick off squirrels from between 20m and 30m away, depending on your marksmanship, and which has a safe backstop.
 It’s worth considering these factors and settling on a spot before you fasten your feeder to a tree.

 Squirrels are quick to notice changes in their surroundings and will usually start visiting peanut feeders within a day or two of them being set up.
 I have sometimes used trailcams to keep tabs on the number and frequency of visits.
 I was pleasantly surprised by the sheer variety of wild birds that dropped in to help themselves to the peanuts.
 However you don’t have to do this.
 Squirrels are quite messy feeders and their raids are usually indicated by a scattering of nutty scraps beneath the hopper.